 By AUBREE STAMPER, Photo Editor

-On July 22, one of Michigan’s hottest days so far this summer, a large crowd gathered at the Journey’s main stage at Vans Warped Tour to watch pop-rock kings and Arizona natives The Maine perform a range of hits from their funky-rock single “English Girls” to their classic anthem “Girls Do What They Want.”
+On July 22, one of Michigan’s hottest days so far this summer, a large crowd gathered at the main stage of Vans Warped Tour to watch pop-rock kings and Arizona natives The Maine perform a range of hits from their funky-rock single “English Girls” to their classic anthem “Girls Do What They Want.”

 Despite the harsh heat, the band and fans were as lively as ever.
 During “Am I Pretty,” their set turned into a dance party when vocalist John O’Callaghan urged the crowd to open up a circle for two young men to have a dance-off.
 “It’s not hard folks,” he joked, “you put one foot in front of the other and you do something weird with your hips, you know what I’m talkin’ about!”